byronwong/JS-consolidate/07-Functions.md

 // adds scoop to ice cream
 IceCream.prototype.addScoop = function() {

-  // NOTE: event loop, setTimout is taken out of context setTimeout(function() {
+  // NOTE: event loop, setTimeout is taken out of context setTimeout(function() {
     this.scoops++;
     console.log(this);